taimos/dvalin/jaxrs/README.md

 ### Swagger

-The JAX-RS web service it automtically documented using the Swagger specification and published as `swagger.{json|yaml}` on the root of your API URL.
+The JAX-RS web service it automatically documented using the Swagger specification and published as `swagger.{json|yaml}` and `openapi.{json|yaml}` on the root of your API URL.
 Also a graphical Swagger ui is served under `/swagger-ui`.
+By providing a bean of type `OpenApiModification` you can alter the API definition manually.

 ### WebSocket support